fizzo999/bus-mall/README.md

 + create a CSS animation for yay you submitted your order (maybe let one random image from the cart fly across the screen);
 + add images both to the catalog as well as the cart;
 + add price to the whole thing (catalog, cart);
-+ add the abilityh to de crease product amount inside the shopping cart;
++ add the ability to de crease product amount inside the shopping cart;
 + add newsletter sign-up;